GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

 (1) As for a well-developed and safe road system that connects the cities, we need to know why this is important.

  According to historian Kenneth Latourette, “at the outset, Christianity was predominantly urban.
 It moved along the trade route from city to city.
-By the second decade of its second century . . . its strength was in the cities which were so prominent a feature of the Roman Empire.”
+By the second decade of its second century …its strength was in the cities which were so prominent a feature of the Roman Empire.”

  This is to say, the Christian movement, at the outset, was an urban movement, and the most influential factor that guided its spread was the Roman road, which is equivalent to modern-day highways.

  It is estimated that the Roman road consisted of 248,601 miles of road, of which 5,000+ miles were stone-paved

 (a) Spreading out from the capital, “these highways connected cities, major towns and military bases.
-They provided efficient means for the overland movement of . . . trade goods.”
+They provided efficient means for the overland movement of …trade goods.”

 (b) These roads were also safe due to the ubiquitous presence of Roman soldiers who used these highways to travel and transport things.